ArrajKamel/employeeManagementSystem/readme.md

-## Employee Management System Application Documentation
+# Employee Management System (EMS) Application

-### Introduction
+## Introduction

-EMS app is a system designed for managing a company employees by the HR. this application has designed for each company has an online employee system in which the HR can add, delete, update, display the employees , check who is online and who is not, and a lot of other features.

-At the same time each employee can sign up and create a new account where they can check there personal information in case there is something wrong, setting up there activity (online or offline).

-Logging in is possible in two ways:

-* **HR** account where the owner of these accounts can manipulate and visualize the whole data.
-* **Employee** accounts where the owner of these accounts can just see their own personal data without the ability to modify it .
+The **Employee Management System (EMS)** is a desktop application designed for HR departments to manage company employees efficiently.
+The application allows HR personnel to add, delete, update, and display employee information, track online/offline status, and access various other features.
+Employees can create accounts to view and verify their personal information or update their online status.

+**User Types:**
+- **HR Accounts**: Full access to manage and view all employee data.
+- **Employee Accounts**: Limited access to view only personal data.

+## Features
+- **User Authentication**: Separate login for HR and employees.
+- **CRUD Operations**:
+  - **Create**: Add new employees.
+  - **Read**: Display employee data.
+  - **Update**: Modify existing employee information.
+  - **Delete**: Remove employees or accounts.
+- **Activity Tracking**: Monitor online/offline status of employees.

-### Used Technology
+## Technologies Used
+- **Language**: Java
 - **Framework**: Java Swing
-- **Build Tool**: IntelliJ
+- **Build Tool**: IntelliJ IDEA
 - **Database**: MySQL

-### Start the application

-1. **Configuration**: Check `src/repo` for EmployeeRepo.
-Adjust the database *'URL'*, username *'dbusername'*, and password *'dbpassword'* as per your MySQL setup, and go to the file "Tool" adjust the path of this file according to yours.
+## Manual Implementation
+This project is implemented without the use of any external frameworks to demonstrate a deep understanding of core Java concepts and JDBC for database management.
+All functionalities, including CRUD operations and database interactions, are handled manually to showcase the developer's expertise in Java programming and database connectivity.

+## Setup Instructions

+### 1. Configuration
+- Open the `src/repo/EmployeeRepo` file.
+- Adjust the database connection parameters:
+  - **Database URL**
+  - **Username** (`dbusername`)
+  - **Password** (`dbpassword`)
+- Update the file path in the "Tool" class according to your local setup.

+### 2. Database Setup
+1. Install MySQL server.
-2. **Database Setup**:  Install MySql server and import the database *'ems.sql'* to your MySQL localhost. do not forget to add *mysql-connection-j-8-2-0.jar'* to you project.
+2. Import the `ems.sql` database file to your MySQL localhost.
+3. Add the MySQL JDBC driver (`mysql-connection-j-8-2-0.jar`) to the project:
-   If you are using IntelliJ Idea do the follow to add the file : navigate "File->Project Structure->modules-> + -> JARs or directory" select the file.
+   - In IntelliJ IDEA: Navigate to `File > Project Structure > Modules > + > JARs or Directory` and select the JAR file.

+### 3. Running the Application
+- Navigate to `src/main/Main.java`.
-3. **Running the App**: Navigate to `src/main/Main.java` and run 'main()' method to start the application.
+- Run the `main()` method to start the application.

 ## Project Structure

-The project adheres to the MVC architecture, organized into the following directories:

-- `src` is the main folder in this project.
-Inside this folder there are :
-    - `/controller` contains all controllers of the java app,
+The application follows the **Model-View-Controller (MVC)** architecture:
+- `src`: Main project folder containing the following subdirectories:
+  - **`/controller`**: Controllers handling application logic.
-    - `/main` contains Main method and some classes.
+  - **`/main`**: Main method and supporting classes.
-    - `/view` contains all the views.
+  - **`/view`**: All application views.
-    - `/resourses` contains all the icons and *tool* class.
+  - **`/resources`**: Icons and the "Tool" class.
-    - `/repo` contains *EmployeeRepo* which handles the whole operation with the database.

-## The application supports CRUD operations
+  - **`/repo`**: `EmployeeRepo` class managing database operations.

+## Key Functional Requirements
+- **Compilation**: The project compiles and runs successfully.
+- **MVC Architecture**: The application is organized using the MVC pattern for better scalability and maintainability.
+  - Note: Models were not explicitly necessary for this project.
+- **Manual Implementation**: All features and database interactions are implemented without frameworks, showcasing a strong understanding of Java and JDBC.
+- **Inheritance and Polymorphism**: The project uses inheritance and method overriding/overloading effectively (primarily within `JFrame` components).
+- **Enumerations**: Not implemented; considered unnecessary for the current scope.
+- **Desktop Application**: Fully functional Java Swing-based desktop application.
+- **Multiple Views**: The application provides at least five views:
+  - `LoginView`, `SignupView`, `EmployeeView`, `ManagementView` (with four integrated subviews).
+- **Role-Based Access**: Two distinct user types (HR and Employee) with role-specific access controls.
+- **Exception Handling**: Comprehensive exception handling for robust error management.
+- **Code Style**: Adheres to industry standards with clear, maintainable, and camelCase naming conventions.
+- **Database Integration**: Seamless integration with MySQL for data storage and retrieval.
+- **CRUD Operations**: Fully implemented for managing employee records:
-- **Create**: Add new employee, in ManagementView -> addEmployeePanel -> addButton.
+  - **Create**: Add new employees.
-- **Read**: tables and refresh buttons, you can find it in ManagementView.
-- **Update**: update the Employee data, in ManagementView -> addEmployeePanel -> updateButton, and some other places.
-- **Delete**: Delete an Employee or an account, in ManagementView -> addEmployeePanel -> deleteButton, and some other places.

-You can find the all CRUD operations in `src/repo/EmployeeRepo`.

-Check the Requirements

-- ✅ Compilation (1p).
-- ✅ MVC (1p) | (but in my project there was no needed to create Models).
-- ✅❌ Inheritance (Override & Overload) (0.5p) | I have inheritance and a lot of override & Overload but all of them form JFrame so i do not know if they are considered or not.
-- ❌ Enumerations (0.5p).
-- ✅ Desktop Application (0.5p).
-- ✅ Min 5 Views (1p) | LoginView , SignupView , EmployeeView , ManagementView(it has 4 integrated views).
-- ✅ 2 Types of user (1p) | Employee and HR.
-- ✅ Exception Handling (0.5p) .
-- ✅ Code Style (1p) | Clear, understandable, organized project performed using *Camel Style*.
-- ✅ Database Connection (1p) | uses MySQL server *localhost*.
-- ✅ CRUD on entities (1p) | under user commands and in the background
-- ✅ Documentation (1p) | Thank you for reading *all the best*.
+  - **Read**: View employee data.
+  - **Update**: Edit employee information.
+  - **Delete**: Remove employees/accounts.

+## Notes
+- **Inheritance**: While inheritance and method overriding/overloading are implemented, they mainly involve `JFrame` components.
+- **Enumerations**: Excluded from the project as they were not necessary for the defined requirements.

+Thank you for reviewing this documentation.
+If you have any questions or need further clarification, feel free to reach out!